jgeraigery/SpotlightHelp/pages/ConnectOracle/oracle_alarm_librarycachelatchwait.md

 If the **library cache latch** (or mutex) is a bottleneck, try to improve the use of bind variables within your application.
 Misses on this latch can also be a sign that your application is parsing SQL at a high rate and may be suffering from excessive parse CPU overhead as well.

 The **library cache pin latch** must be obtained when a statement in the library cache is re-executed.
 Misses on this latch occur when there are very high rates of SQL execution.
 There is little you can do to reduce the load on this latch, although using private rather than public synonyms (or even direct object references such as OWNER.TABLE) may help.
+Another possible cause for high waits on library cache pin is when a session is modifying / compiling a PL/SQL program that is simultaneously being executed by another session.